How to install Fedora CoreOS on Hyper-V

 When you boot the virtual machine for the first time, Fedora CoreOS will automatically look for a valid Ignition file that you have configured.
 There are several ways to provide this file:

-• By USB: You can copy the Ignition file to a USB flash drive and attach it as a storage device in Hyper-V.
+• Por USB: You can copy the Ignition file to a USB flash drive and attach it as a storage device in Hyper-V.

 • Via HTTP server: Set up a lightweight web server like nginx to host the Ignition file.